 On the silver screen, the Whistler Film Festival celebrates its 16th year in 2017.
 With a focus on Canadian content, female talent and quality cinema to suit the intimate vibe of Whistler, the WFF has become a highlight of the Whistler arts calendar and recognized destination on the international Film Festival circuit.
 Additional events like Deep Summer, Deep Winter and the 72 Hour Filmmaker Showdown strengthen the bonds between sport and film year after year.

 Change has been the only constant in Whistler’s modern history so don’t expect things to settle down anytime soon.
 After multiple record-breaking winter and summer seasons, Whistler is entering its first winter with new Whistler Blackcomb owners Vail Resorts.
-There is change in the air, and snowflakes, and with the 2017/18 ski season now underway, Whistler history will continue to make and remake itself with every new dump of snow.
+There is change in the air, and snowflakes, and with every change of the seasons, Whistler history will continue to make and remake itself with every new dump of snow.
 Game on…